Configure a content delivery (CD) server¶

 Before you configure a content delivery server, consider the following recommendations:

-- xDB analytics tracking – enable this feature.
-Tracking is required on a content delivery server to track contacts, goals, and outcomes, and perform personalization.
+- You should enable xDB analytics tracking, as content delivery servers require it to track contacts, goals, and outcomes, and to perform personalization.

-- Session state – use session state to share contact sessions across all browsers and devices.
-This is important if you are configuring clusters of content delivery or processing servers.
-For each server cluster, configure private and shared session state and a session state database to ensure that contacts stay connected to the same server until the session ends.
+- You should use session state to share contact sessions across all browsers and devices.
+This is important if you configure clusters of content delivery or processing servers.
+For each server cluster, configure both private and shared session states and a session state database to ensure that contacts stay connected to the same server until the session ends.

-- xDB Cloud configuration – if you are running xDB Cloud edition, you must configure your content delivery environment according to this topic and the instructions for configuring xDB Cloud.
+- If you run xDB Cloud edition, you must configure your content delivery environment according to the instructions in this topic and the instructions for configuring xDB Cloud.

-Synchronize all servers to a single reliable time source, for example, by means of the Network Time Protocol (NTP).
-The aggregation of engagement automation states depends on the system time and changing this can lead to incorrect aggregation results or loss of data.
+You should synchronize all servers to a single reliable time source, such as with the Network Time Protocol (NTP).
+Engagement automation state aggregation depends on the system time.
+Inconsistency in time sources can lead to incorrect aggregation results or loss of data.

 <add key="role:define" value="ContentDelivery" />

-If xConnect has been set up to use separate collection and search end points, they must be configured separately.
+If you have set up xConnect to use separate collection and search end points, you must configure them separately.

-In a scaled environment, you should use Solr or Azure Search - Lucene is not recommended.
-Azure Search provider is supported for Azure Cloud PAAS deployments only.
+In a scaled environment, you should use Solr or Azure Search.
+Lucene is only recommended for standalone servers.
+The Azure Search provider only supports Azure Cloud PAAS deployments.

 Refer to the Security Hardening Guide for comprehensive security hardening instructions.

-If you are configuring multiple content delivery servers, you must perform these additional steps on each server:
+If you need to configure multiple content delivery servers, you must perform these additional steps on each server:

 <setting name="InstanceName"> <patch:attribute name="value">testCD1</patch:attribute> </setting>

-- Ensure that the Publishing.PublishingInstance setting in the \App_Config\Sitecore.config file is empty - otherwise patch in an empty value:
+Ensure that the Publishing.PublishingInstance setting in the \App_Config\Sitecore.config file is empty.
+If it is not, you must patch in an empty value:

 <!-- PUBLISHING INSTANCE Assigns the instance name of dedicated Sitecore installation for publishing operations.
 When empty, all publishing operations are performed on the local installation of Sitecore.
 Default vaue: (empty) --> <setting name="Publishing.PublishingInstance"> <patch:attribute name="value"></patch:attribute> </setting>

-In the \App_Config\Include\Examples folder you can find the ScalabilitySettings.config.example file, which contains the options from step 1 and 2, and other related settings.
+In the \App_Config\Include\Examples folder you can find the ScalabilitySettings.config.example file.
+This contains the InstanceName and Publishing.PublishingInstance options, and other related settings.
 You can specify your settings in this file and remove the .example from the file name to activate it.

-Analytics.PerformLookupproperty to true in \App_Config\Sitecore\Marketing.Tracking\Sitecore.Analytics.Tracking.config.
+Analytics.PerformLookupproperty to true in the \App_Config\Sitecore\Marketing.Tracking\Sitecore.Analytics.Tracking.config file.
 If you have more than one CD instance, this setting must be set to true on all of them.